filesender/filesender/docs/index.md

 ### Development status

 The version currently under development is version 2.0.
-The alpha version can be installed from Git, see [the documentation for 2.0](v2.0/install/) for details.
-Check the [Release Schedule](https://app.assembla.com/wiki/show/file_sender/Release_Schedule) for the planning.
+A series of beta releases have been made and you are encouraged to use the latest beta if possible.
+See [the documentation for 2.0](v2.0/install/) for details.

 ### Feature Requests